awsdocs/aws-systems-manager-user-guide/doc_source/explorer-securityhub-integration.md

 **Before you begin**
 Complete the following tasks before you configure Explorer to start receiving Security Hub findings\.
 + Enable and configure Security Hub\.
 For more information, see [Setting up Security Hub](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-settingup.html) in the *AWS Security Hub User Guide*\.
 + Log into the AWS Organizations management account\.
 Systems Manager requires access to AWS Organizations to create OpsItems from Security Hub findings\.
-After you log into the management account, you are prompted to select the **Enable access** button on the Explorer **Configure dashboard** tab, as described in the following procedure\.
-If you don't log into the AWS Organizations management account, you can't enable access and Explorer can't create OpsItems from Security Hub findings\.
+After you log in to the management account, you're prompted to select the **Enable access** button on the Explorer **Configure dashboard** tab, as described in the following procedure\.
+If you don't log in to the AWS Organizations management account, you can't enable access and Explorer can't create OpsItems from Security Hub findings\.

 **To start receiving Security Hub findings**